How to Make Cake Truffles

 Use your finger to remove the skewer as you set the balls down on the cooling rack.
 When you take the skewer away, there will be a hole in the ball.
 Dip the same skewer back into the chocolate again and then use it to cover up the hole with fresh chocolate.

-While they are still wet, decorate the cake truffles with:
+While they are still wet, cover with:

 Store them at room temperature in an airtight container for up to one week.